 Read this handy guide by Zap Map to understand the different charging connector cables, and the differences between slow, fast and rapid charging.

-Ready to join the EV revolution?
+Ready to join the EV world?
 Take your next steps with Wagonex:

 - Go to our marketplace, and filter for electric cars.